 Research overview

-What unites these projects is a desire to understand how we show up for others, work together to regulate complex emotions, and build meaningful connections.
-To do this, I capitalize on dyadic methods, daily diaries, longitudinal designs, and psychophysiological methods to understand how relationship partners interact with one another, and how these interactions influence one’s own experiences, a partner’s experiences, and the unit as a whole.
-My OSF page can be found here.
+At the core of my work is a desire to understand how we show up for others, work together to regulate complex emotions, and build meaningful connections.
+To do this, I leverage advanced quantitative methods that make use of dyadic approaches, daily diaries, longitudinal designs, and conversation studies.